davisp1/Products.CMFNotification/Products/CMFNotification/README.txt

 - Gaël Pasgrimaud: bug fixes, insightful comments and default mail templates in the early days.

+- Izak Burger: Let the notification mechanism be a named utility.

 Translations:

 - Gunter Vasold (gunter DOT vasold AT fh-joanneum DOT at - FH